Discretionary Grants Program

 How to Apply for a Discretionary Grant

-PLEASE NOTE: An organization can receive only one Discretionary Grant per calendar year.
+Please also note an organization can receive only one Discretionary Grant per calendar year.

-We suggest reviewing the "Does My Project Fit in the Discretionary Grants Program?" document before beginning a Letter of Interest (LOI).
-We also strongly encourage all potential applicants to schedule a half hour phone or Zoom consultation with the Discretionary Grants program lead before considering submitting an LOI.
+We suggest reviewing the "Does My Project Fit in the Discretionary Grants Program?" document before beginning an LOI.

 Questions?